Scientific Name

 Etymology

-The specific epithet "smorenskaduense (smor-ens-kad-oo-EN-see)" means "of or from Smorenskadu" and refers to the farm Smorenskadu, also called Smorgenskadu, the natural habitat of this species.
+The specific epithet "smorenskaduense (smor-ens-kad-oo-EN-see)" means "of or from Smorenskadu" and refers to the farm Smorenskadu, also called Smorgenskadu, where this species occurs naturally.

 How to Grow and Care for Conophytum smorenskaduense